longqishi223/EC-Engineering-Journey/Daily_Log.md

 # 📅 My EC Learning and Development Log

+### 2026-03-19
+* **Learning Content**: Advanced FreeRTOS Synchronization Mechanisms & Code Review (Recursive Mutexes, Event Groups, and RTOS Anti-patterns).
+* **Core Concepts Mastered**:
+  1. **The Polling Anti-Pattern & Mutex Ownership**: Conducted a hardcore code review on a toxic `while(1)` spinlock.
+Reaffirmed the physical laws of Mutexes: **Never `Give` a lock you didn't `Take`**.
+Mastered the principle of replacing zero-timeout polling with OS-level blocking (`portMAX_DELAY`) to prevent CPU starvation.
+  2. **Recursive Mutex (The Self-Deadlock Antidote)**: Decoded the internal "nesting depth counter" of `xSemaphoreTakeRecursive`.
+Understood its architectural necessity: allowing a task to take the same lock multiple times without permanently locking itself out (crucial for protecting nested library calls in large-scale industrial code).
+  3. **Event Group (The OS-Level AND/OR Gate)**: Smashed a classic FreeRTOS trap question.
+Analyzed the bitmask logic of `xEventGroupWaitBits`.
+Verified that the RTOS natively supports "Wait for ANY bit" (OR logic) and "Wait for ALL bits" (AND logic) via the `xWaitForAllBits` parameter, but fundamentally cannot natively process "Wait for N out of M" (complex threshold logic).
+* **Tomorrow's Plan**: Transition from theory and code review to actual system design.
+Build a multi-sensor data fusion architecture using a combination of Queues (for data) and Event Groups (for synchronization triggers).

 ### 2026-03-18
 * **Learning Content**: Systematically decoded FreeRTOS IPC mechanisms (Queue Sets, Semaphores, Mutexes) and dived into bottom-level C++11 move semantics and CPU-level Atomic operations.
 * **Core Concepts Mastered**: